Is electricity cheaper at night? Off-peak explained

 If you’re looking to lower your energy bill, you might be able to save some money by running your appliances at certain hours.
 Read on for all you need to know about peak and off-peak electricity usage.

-What does peak and off-peak electricity use mean?
+Understanding peak and off-peak electricity rates

 Not all energy suppliers follow time-of-use tariffs.
 In fact, most have a fixed-rate tariff – meaning you’ll pay the same flat rate for your electricity, no matter if you’re using it during the day or at night.